low-earth-orbit/react-course-2024/notes.md

 In a Next.js app, all components by default are treated as server side components.

 Why convert to client components?
 We want to use client component features, such as state, context, etc. Most React features.

+### Server actions

+Server actions can be defined only in server component, using `"use server";` directive.
+It can be used in client component.

+Client component cann't be asynchronous.